angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 ### commitizen

-As commitlint introduced a lot's of restrichtions for our commit messages, defining the message text can be be quite hard when you are not already used to the _conventional-changelog_ style.
+Defining the good message text can be be quite hard when you are not used to the _conventional-changelog_ style.
+The tool commitizen is there to help beginners and to prevent your own negligence.
+It introduced a lots of restrictions for our commit messages.
 [Commitizen](https://www.npmjs.com/package/commitizen) will help you to build a commit message always in the appropriate format by letting you configure the final message via an interactive cli.

 ![commitizen cli](./commitizen.png)